fengyuanyang/katacoda-scenarios/docker/docker-basic-commands/step1.md

 #### Note
 If the name of the images not starts with XXX/, then it's a offical one.
-Others images uploaded by users ALWAYS start with user name.
+Other images uploaded by users ALWAYS start with user name.

 Such as `fengyuanyang/node-chrome-debug-video-start`